|

 If the camera has the ability to output a

-video signal, video tape can be used to show or archive your
+video signal, video files can be used to show or archive your

 pictures.